Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: . #1

 Here $\operatorname{Log}$ denotes the principal value of the natural logarithm, $k_F$ and $v_F$ are the Fermi momentum and Fermi velocity respectively, and $\Gamma_p$ is a free parameter controlling the width of the plasmon which can also be interpreted as a quasiparticle lifetime.
 The plasma frequency can also be written in the form

-where $\lambda_{\mathrm{TF}}$ is the Thomas--Fermi screening length.
+where $\lambda_{\mathrm{TF}}$ is the (inverse) Thomas--Fermi screening length.
 We expect the zero-temperature RPA result to be an excellent approximation for $\omega \gg 2\Delta$, where $2\Delta$ is the superconducting gap.
 As mentioned in the main text, this approximation ignores possible enhancements to the loss function from scattering off of the condensate at energies near or below the gap, which will be considered in future work~\cite{future}.
+In the literature, \cref{eq:e-rpa-fw} is known as the Lindhard dielectric function, though Lindhard's formalism may also be applied to semiconductors as well as metals; in what follows, we will use the terms `Lindhard,' `RPA,' and `FEG' interchangeably to refer to \cref{eq:e-rpa-fw}.

 Observe that the arguments of the logarithms in \cref{eq:e-rpa-fw} are in general complex.
 For some values of $q$ and $\omega$, these arguments lie along the negative real axis in the narrow-width limit $\Gamma_p\to0$, and the imaginary part of $\epsilon$ then depends crucially on the choice of branch.
 The branch choice is fixed by the causality condition $\mathcal{W}(\bb q, -\omega) = - \mathcal{W}(\bb q, \omega)$, which is automatic for positive real values of $\Gamma_p$, but the $\Gamma_p\to0$ limit is non-trivial.
 The causal result is given by Eq.~(5.4.22b) of Ref.~\cite{dressel2002electrodynamics} as